CSE 120 Nachos Project 3: Virtual Memory

 - In your AddrSpace initialization method, initialize all the PTEs

-physical page frames, and (2) preloads the address space with the code
+the physical page frames, (2) preloads the address space with the code

-and data segments from the file.
-You will do this on demand when the
+require too much memory from proceeding.
+You will do this on demand

-process causes a page fault -- you will continue to allocate physical
+when the process causes a page fault -- you will continue to allocate

-page frames in AddrSpace for each virtual page, but delay loading the
+physical page frames in AddrSpace for each virtual page, but delay

-frames with data until they are actually referenced by the process.
+loading the frames with data until they are actually referenced by the

 - Handle page fault exceptions in ExceptionHandler.
 When the